Frequently Asked Questions?

 What happens if my journey is delayed?

-All DOGTAG policy levels provide compensation for delayed departure on your outward journey as long as the reasons for delay are specified under the policy wording.
+All DOGTAG policies provide compensation by way of offering a set benefit for every 12 hours delayed up to the policy limit as long as the reasons for delay are specified under the policy wording.

 What happens if my flight is delayed beyond the insurance period?